periebm/periebm/README.md

 - 📚 I’m a Software Developer, building personal projects (Typescript, NodeJS, SQL..) for learning or just for fun.

+- ☕ I enjoy solving problems and learning new tools to do so.
+The next language I want to learn is Java.

 - ⚡ As for today I'm working as a Hardware Developer (Graduated in Electrical Engineering).
 My activities includes coding microcontrollers in C, drawing PCBs,  and building and breaking electronic circuits of all sorts.

 - 📫 Reach me in *periclesebmendes@gmail.com*